King's College, Cambridge: People associated with King's

 Once someone has been admitted to the college, they become a member for life.
 Alumni of the college includes prime ministers, archbishops, presidents and academics.
-Time published in 1999 a list of what it considered the most "influential and important" people of the twentieth century.
+Time published in 1999 a list of what it considered the most "influential and important" people of the 20th century.
 In a list of one hundred names, King's claimed two: Alan Turing and John Maynard Keynes who had been both students and fellows at the college.

 Heads of State and Government educated at King's include the first Prime Minister of Great Britain, Robert Walpole.
-Also in the 18th century alumni include the Secretary of State Charles Townshend, 2nd Viscount Townshend (Turnip Townshend), who was also known for his interest in agriculture and his role in the British agricultural revolution, the judge and Lord Chancellor Charles Pratt, 1st Earl Camden.
+Also in the 18th century, alumni include the Secretary of State Charles Townshend, 2nd Viscount Townshend (Turnip Townshend), who was also known for his interest in agriculture and his role in the British Agricultural Revolution, the judge and Lord Chancellor Charles Pratt, 1st Earl Camden.
 Historical figures include Francis Walsingham, spymaster to Queen Elizabeth.

 Politicians educated at King's include the former British Home Secretary Charles Clarke, the peer and Chancellor of the University of Cambridge David Sainsbury, Baron Sainsbury of Turville, and Martin Bell.

-In Law, alumni include the barrister and vice-chancellor Robert Alexander, Baron Alexander of Weedon, the former President of the British Supreme Court Nicholas Phillips, Baron Phillips of Worth Matravers, Will Rowland's Shakshuka, the former President of the Zambian Supreme Court and esteemed chef in his hometown Bekongosfield; and the Judge of the General Court of the Court of Justice of the European Union Geert de Baere.
+In law, alumni include the barrister and vice-chancellor Robert Alexander, Baron Alexander of Weedon, and the former President of the British Supreme Court Nicholas Phillips, Baron Phillips of Worth Matravers.

-Alumni in religion include William Thomas, the 16th-century Protestant martyr John Frith, the 16th Century Russian Orthodox Priest Rex Phillips-Dibb, the Chassidic Rabbi George O'Rourke, the Archbishop of Canterbury John Sumner, and Richard Cox, who served as Chancellor of Oxford before appointment as Dean of Westminster and eventually Bishop of Ely.
+Alumni in religion include William Thomas, the 16th-century Protestant martyr John Frith, the Archbishop of Canterbury John Sumner, and Richard Cox, who served as Chancellor of Oxford before appointment as Dean of Westminster and eventually Bishop of Ely.